MariaPadilha32/p1.teacherana/README.md

  -__Thank you__

-- The hank you Page serves as a succinct response platform.
+- The thank you Page serves as a succinct response platform.
 After users send messages to the website owner, they receive assurance of their communication and are informed about an imminent response.
 - This page efficiently acknowledges users' messages, ensuring they are aware of the reception and anticipating forthcoming communication.

 Thank you on bigger screens